 Many people find the scent of lavender relaxing and calming, making it a staple in aromatherapy.
 In addition to its sedative properties, lavender may also help reduce the symptoms of upset stomach.
 Many of the symptoms of upset stomach and heartburn are similar, so trying lavender oil may be beneficial for people dealing with extra stomach acid.

 Essential oils are potent.
 A drop or two is enough to diffuse scents throughout a room.
 A drop or two in a carrier oil is all that’s usually recommended when applying essential oils topically.
-Only a few drops are recommended if you take essential oils orally or inhale the oils from the bottle or a cloth.
+Only a few drops are recommended if you inhale the oils from the bottle or a cloth.

 The best way to treat heartburn with essential oils is by inhaling the scent directly from the bottle or a diffuser.
 If you’re using a diffuser, place two or three drops in the machine’s steam pocket.
 Turn the machine on, and the warm water will diffuse the concentrated oils.
 If you don’t have time to set up a diffuser, you can breathe deeply while hovering over a few drops of essential oil on a cloth napkin or towel.